Automotive 3D Printed Tyre Mould – Investment Cast

 The CAD department at MNL started the 3D Printed Automotive Tyre Mould project by converting 2D developments of the tread pattern into 3D solid models of tyre segments.
 To prevent harmonic road noise problems, differing segment widths are positioned around the circumference of the tyre, with up to 10 or more different widths being utilised in the 70-80 segments necessary to make up one tyre.
 The mould segments were designed directly from the tyre segments.

-From the 3D data, 3D printed masters (*Quickcast™) were produced to enable the customers own foundry to produce aluminium castings of the tyre mould segments.
-Over various projects the customer used MNL’s different options for producing the required 3D printed masters, dependent upon the quantities required.
-These options are; quickcast SL patterns for investment casting; thick skinned shelled patterns for sand casting and solid SL patterns for ceramic gravity castings.
+From the 3D data, 3D printed masters (*Quickcast™) were produced to enable the customer’s own foundry to produce aluminium castings of the tyre mould segments.
+Over various projects, the customer used MNL’s different options for producing the required 3D printed masters, dependent upon the quantities required.
+These options are; quickcast SL patterns for investment casting; thick-skinned shelled patterns for sand casting and solid SL patterns for ceramic gravity castings.

-The QuickCast build style consists of a hollow SLA pattern with an internal hexagonal support structure that adds strength to the pattern, allows for easy drainage, and facilitates collapse of the pattern during thermal expansion to help avoid cracking the shell.
+The QuickCast build style consists of a hollow SLA pattern with an internal hexagonal support structure that adds strength to the pattern, this allows for easy drainage and facilitates the collapse of the pattern during thermal expansion to help avoid cracking the shell.